 ENG 480.
-Special Studies in English.
+Independent Study.
 3.

 Directed individual research in English and special study areas not covered by catalog course listing.
+Prerequisite: ENG 102.

 Note: Also offered as ENG 481 for one semester hour, and as ENG 482 for two semester hours.